 Int.
 No. 803

-By Council Members Williams, Brannan and Holden
+By the Public Advocate (Mr. Williams) and Council Members Brannan and Holden

 A Local Law to amend the administrative code of the city of New York, in relation to requiring the department of homeless services to provide community notification